fenhl/ootr-randobot/README.md

+**Note:** This is the racetime.gg bot.
+The Discord bot is at <https://github.com/matthewkirby/RSLBot>

 # RSLbot

 This is the [Random Settings League](https://rsl-leaderboard.web.app/) version of [ootr-randobot](https://github.com/deains/ootr-randobot), a [racetime.gg](https://racetime.gg) chat bot application for automatically generating [OoT Randomizer](https://ootrandomizer.com/) seeds in race rooms.